Laurie Mitchell: Career

 In 1954, she made her acting debut as a hooker opposite Kirk Douglas in 20,000 Leagues Under the Sea.
 She also appeared on television for the first time in an installment of Ford Television Theatre.
 She garnered a degree of fame in her role alongside Zsa Zsa Gabor in the 1958 science-fiction film Queen of Outer Space.

 Mitchell has co-starring roles in the feature films Calypso Joe (1957) and That Touch of Mink (1962).
-She can also be seen in episodes of various American television series produced in the 1950s and 1960s, such as the Adventures of Superman, 77 Sunset Strip, Wanted: Dead or Alive, Hawaiian Eye, Perry Mason, Bonanza, The Alfred Hitchcock Hour, The Addams Family, and The Virginian.
+She can also be seen in episodes of various American television series produced in the 1950s and 1960s, such as the Adventures of Superman, 77 Sunset Strip, Wanted: Dead or Alive playing Belle Colter in S2 E15 "Chain Gang" (1959), Hawaiian Eye, Perry Mason, Bonanza, The Alfred Hitchcock Hour, The Addams Family, and The Virginian.

 Personal life and death

 In 1949, aged 21, Mitchell married magician Larry White.
 They had two children and divorced in 1976.
 Mitchell later remarried and had two stepsons.
-She died of natural causes in 2018, at age 90, in Perris, California.
+She died of natural causes in 2018, at age 90, in Perris, California, and was buried in Mount Sinai Memorial Park Cemetery.